arminms/p2rng/README.md

 `p2rng` provides alternatives to STL `generate()` family of algorithms that exclusively designed for parallel random number generation on CPUs and GPUs.
 Unlike C++17 parallel version of [`std::generate()`](https://en.cppreference.com/w/cpp/algorithm/generate) and [`std::generate_n()`](https://en.cppreference.com/w/cpp/algorithm/generate_n) that cannot be readily used for random number generation, `p2rng::generate()` and `p2rng::generate_n()` can do it hassle-free with almost the same interface.

-One important feature of `generate()` algorithms provided by `p2rng` is that they play fair: using the same seed and distribution, you can get the same sequence of random numbers on all supported platforms.
+One important feature of `generate()` algorithms provided by `p2rng` is that they play fair: using the same seed and distribution, you can get the same sequence of random numbers on all supported platforms regardless of the number of parallel threads.
 CUDA, ROCm and oneAPI provide their own parallel random number libraries: [cuRAND](https://docs.nvidia.com/cuda/curand/index.html), [rocRAND](https://rocm.docs.amd.com/projects/rocRAND) and [oneMKL](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-2/overview.html).
 Aside from the fact that their interface is not compatible with STL, it's almost impossible to get the the same sequence of random numbers using them.

 ## Table of contents
 - [Features](#features)